Wanted: Constructive Criticism

 In business and in life, most people want praise.
 Some people ask for constructive criticism, but really want praise instead – the request for criticism is a smokescreen.
 If you have ever been asked for constructive criticism and ended up in an argument – that is what happened.
 The person making the request for criticism really just wanted to be praised.

 Here is an outrageous suggestion: Develop a stronger stomach for real and truly constructive criticism and you can advance your career.
 How else can you learn what to do better?
-How else could you improve
+How else could you improve?

 Think about how factories work.
 The established metric for everything is perfection: 100% on-time delivery, zero defects, everything on-budget.
 Anything less is an exception.
 Most factories have visual boards up in all working areas to note how well each cell or section has done on achieving perfection.
 Factory managers work to exceptions.
-What is NOT on time, how many defects, what caused a overrun?
+What is not on time, how many defects, what caused an overrun?
 They examine the cause of the exception, seek new ways and best practices to correct the cause, implement the change, and keenly observe the result, to see if improvement really happened.
 If not, they go back and do the corrective process again!
 And this is done dozens of times a day in many factories, in each cell or section.
 Red marks on charts have to turn green or yellow as soon as possible.

 Why can’t people as individuals work at least as well as a factory in striving for perfection, or at the very least, for continuous improvement?
 Simple: We do not want to know.
 Yes, there are corporate 360 programs, reviews, etc., but do they really give us the truth?
 Not often enough.